Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 **Range:** 6 tiles

-**Targets:** Multi-target
+**Targets:** Single-target

-**Attack:** Agility
+**Attack:** Focus

 **Duration:** Instant

 </div>

-Flames fall from the sky ominously.
-Make an Agility attack against all creatures in a 5 foot radius.
-Deal 1d4 + Presence fire damage to all that you hit.
+Overwhelming magical energy floods your foe, burning them if they attempt to control it.
+Make an Focus attack against a creature of your choice within range.
+If you hit, inflict 6 + Presence stacks of unstable.

-### Wrath of the Inferno - Miracle
+### Wrath of the Arcane - Miracle

 <div class="tight">